-About a month ago, I received a copy of the new Ethiopian cookbook, Teff Love: Adventures in Vegan Ethiopian Cooking by Kittee Berns.
-I received it from the publisher for the blog tour, but I can promise you that if I hadn’t, I would have been buying it as soon as it was available.
+I received it from the publisher for the blog tour.
+But I can promise you that if I hadn’t, I would have been buying it as soon as it was available.
 (And as soon as it was, I ordered a copy for a friend.)

-I recently had an Ethiopian dinner party, and the grocery list included a variety of lentils, beans, onions, garlic, peppers, mushrooms, and the like.
+I recently had an Ethiopian dinner party.
+The grocery list included a variety of lentils, beans, onions, garlic, peppers, mushrooms, and the like.
 It’s easy on the pocketbook and full of no frills, good-for-you foods.

 So like I said, I’ve had Teff Love for about a month.
 In that time, I’ve made over 20 recipes.
 That’s seriously more recipes from a single cookbook than I’ve made from some cookbooks I’ve had for years.